mjp41/cpython/Doc/regions.md

 For usability, we need local references into the region, that are not part of the region itself.
 This is precisely what local objects are for as they can refer into the region.

-The core challenge is allowing local objects to refer into an explicit region, while allowing the explicit region to be sent to another thread.
+The core challenge is allowing local objects to refer into a region, while allowing the region to be sent to another thread.
-To do this, we need to track the number of references from local objects to an explicit region, the "local reference count" (LRC).
+To do this, we need to track the number of references from local objects to a region, the "local reference count" (LRC).

-When we send an explicit region to another behaviour we need to ensure that the LRC is zero.
+When we send a region to another behaviour we need to ensure that the LRC is zero.
 To make this more usable, if the LRC is not zero, we can scan the current frame to find all references to the region, and remove them.
-If there are still references, then we can scan all objects (from the cycle detector DLL) to find a reference, and report that as an error.
+If there are still references, then we can scan all objects (from the existing doubly-linked list in the Python cycle detector) to find a reference, and report that as an error.

-When a local object is promoted to an explicit region, we need to ensure that the LRC is correctly maintained.
+When a local object is promoted to a region, we need to ensure that the LRC is correctly maintained.
 This involves adding new counts for reference to the newly added objects, and removing counts for edges that have become internal to the region.
 Consider the following example: